 To claim a refund you must:

-- Buy goods no more than 60 days before departure
+• purchase goods no more than 60 days before departing Australia;

-- Wear or carry the goods on board and present them along with your tax invoice, passport and boarding pass to a TRS facility prior to departing
+• wear or carry the goods on board as hand luggage (unless they are liquids, gels or aerosols or oversized or bulky goods which the airline require to be checked in) and present them along with your tax invoice, passport and international boarding pass to the TRS facility;

-- Claims are only available up to 30 minutes prior to the scheduled departure of your flight.
+Claims are only available up to 30 minutes prior to the scheduled departure of your flight.
+To make sure you have enough time to make your TRS claim, you should complete your departure immigration clearance at least 90 minutes before the scheduled departure time of your flight.

 Department of Immigration and Multicultural Affairs (DIMIA)